 I was first introduced to gamification when I met Mario Herger, in 2012, when he was a Senior Innovation Strategist at SAP Labs LLC, in Israel, as a participant in his two-day gamification workshop for Checkpoint security software.
 It was an exciting and exhilarating journey into the playful and innovative world of gamification pioneers such as Farmville, Angry Birds, and BetterWorks.
-Who were exploiting the convergence of trends catalysed by the expansion of the internet and by the fast pace of exponential technology development making gamification accessible to everyone.
-Propelled further by people’s increasing desire to socialise and share ideas and knowledge across the globe, learn and connect in a high-tech world, discover and play, to be met in ways that also satisfied their aspirational, motivational and recreational needs.
+Who was exploiting the convergence of trends catalysed by the expansion of the internet and by the fast pace of exponential technology development making gamification accessible to everyone?
+Propelled further by people’s increasing desire to socialise and share ideas and knowledge across the globe, learn and connect in a high-tech world, discover and play, to be met in ways that also satisfied their aspirational, motivational, and recreational needs.
 The whole notion of making gamification accessible to corporate learning stayed in my mind, for many years to come, and this is what I have since discovered.

 Evolution of the gamification market

 In 2012 Gartner predicted that – Gamification combined with other technologies and trends, gamification would cause major discontinuities in innovation, employee performance management, education, personal development, and customer engagement.
-Further claiming that by 2014, 80% of organisations will have gamified at least one area of their business.
+Further claims that by 2014, 80% of organisations will have gamified at least one area of their business.